monicabajonerodcastro/pruebaML/README.md

 # Mercado Libre - FrontEnd Challenge

-This repositoy contents the challenge for the FrontEnd position in Mercado Libre company.
+This repositoy containst the challenge for the FrontEnd position at Mercado Libre company.

-  - autor: Monica Bajonero D'castro
+  - author: Monica Bajonero D'castro

-# Features!
+## Technology Stack

 The FrontEnd was developed in javascript using the following components: